-Our annual Leaders’ Summits bring together coaches, assistant coaches, ride leaders and parent volunteers – both new and experienced – to develop skills and knowledge, share strategies, and build community.
+Our annual Leaders’ Summits bring together all coaches – both new and experienced – to develop skills and knowledge, share strategies, and build community.

 This conference will promote a holistic approach to coaching that creates an environment in which young people can grow and thrive.
 During the Summit, coaches will have the opportunity to learn from their peers and collaborate on ideas to improve the quality of their instruction.

 Congratulations!
 The club has come a long way and it’s time to enjoy the first team ride.

 Set yourself up for success with plenty of support and modest expectations.
 Set the goals for this first ride to have everyone come on time ready to have a fun ride on beginner trails or have skills clinic in the open space of a park or school lands.
 The expectation for this ride is for riders to familiarize themselves with their bikes, their peers, and a format where all the riders to feel safe and included, with more challenging and fun rides to come.

 - Register the team with your league (Don’t have a league? contact email@example.com about the Indie Club Program)

 - All student-athlete and coach paperwork submitted (waivers, medical release, etc.)